 preprocessor: C, C++, Objective-C and Fortran.
 Their values are the major

 version, minor version, and patch level of the compiler, as integer

 __GNUC__ to x,

 macros are also defined if you invoke the preprocessor directly.

 If all you need to know is whether or not your program is being compiled

 by GCC, or a non-GCC compiler that claims to accept the GNU C dialects,

 which depends on a specific version, you must be more careful.
 Each

 time the minor version is increased, the patch level is reset to zero;

-each time the major version is increased (which happens rarely), the
+each time the major version is increased, the

 minor version and patch level are reset.
 If you wish to use the